 Most nominations come from people’s colleagues, but we also get many from offenders and from people working in partner agencies.
 If you know someone who goes above and beyond, help us give credit where it’s due and make a nomination!

 Awards and Commendations are given to people for outstanding work which “goes above and beyond” what might normally be expected of them.
 They are for people not projects, and may be given to someone for doing something new or innovative, or ‘just’ for doing their ordinary job extraordinarily well.

-You can nominate anyone working in prisons (including IRCs), probation, and youth justice settings across the UK.
+You can nominate anyone working in prisons, IRCs, probation, and youth justice settings, as well as prison and immigration escorting services, across the UK.
 And you can nominate an individual, or two or more people jointly (though Awards are rarely given to more than four people together).

 How can I make a nomination?

 To make a nomination, please complete an initial nomination form, explaining why you think the person (or people) concerned deserves the national recognition of a Butler Trust Award.